Taraxtix/NotSoGood/README.md

 ```

 #### -- MULTIPLICATION --

-`*` multiply the two integers at the top of the stack and push the result
+`*` Multiply the two integers at the top of the stack and push the result

 ```
 int a = pop()
 int b = pop()